grrr-amsterdam/cookie-consent/README.md

 ## Styling

-No styling is be applied by the JavaScript module.
-However, there is a default stylesheet in the form of a Sass module which can easiliy be added and customized to your project and its needs.
+No styling is being applied by the JavaScript module.
+However, there is a default stylesheet in the form of a Sass module which can easily be added and customized to your project and its needs.

 ...